automagica/automagica/README.md

 Refer to our [website](https://www.automagica.be) for more information, registered users can acces the [portal](https://portal.automagica.be).
 For more info see the [documentation](https://automagica.readthedocs.io).

 ## Need expert support?
 We can support you end-to-end in all your automation needs, from estimating automation potential for processes to technical implementation and integration.
-Send an e-mail to [sales@automagica.be](mailto:sales@automagica.be) for enquiries and rates.
+Please send an e-mail to [sales@automagica.be](mailto:sales@automagica.be) for enquiries and rates.

 ## Getting started